Blogging about LOVE LETTERS at Nutley Little Theatre - Director's Chat

 "Love Letters" by A.R.
 Gurney follows two best friends, Melissa and Andy, as they read the notes, letters, and cards that they've written to each other for over 50 years about their dreams and disappointments.

-"Love Letters" has one weekend left at Nutley Little Theatre located at 47 Erie Place Nutley NJ
+"Love Letters" runs for two weekends; December 13-21st at Nutley Little Theatre located at 47 Erie Place Nutley NJ.

 Production Crew includes Gina Sarno, Director, Nick Pascarella, Assistant Director and Molly Sailer, Sound/Light Board Operator.